 As with installation, the upgrade process requires that the Tower server be able to access the Internet.
 The upgrade process takes roughly the same amount of time as a Tower installation, plus any time needed for data migration.

 This upgrade procedure assumes that you have a working installation of Ansible and Tower.

-You can not convert an embedded-database Tower to a Active/Passive Redundancy mode installation as part of an upgrade.
-Users who want to deploy Tower in a Redundant configuration should back up their Tower database, install a new Redundant configuration on a different VM or physical host, and then restore the database.
-It is possible to add a primary or secondary instance later on to Tower if it is already operating on an external database.
-Refer to the Active/Passive Redundancy chapter of the Ansible Tower Administration Guide.
+You can not convert an embedded-database Tower to a Clustered installation as part of an upgrade.
+Users who want to deploy Tower in a Clustered configuration should back up their Tower database, install a new Clustered configuration on a different VM or physical host, and then restore the database.
+It is possible to add additional instances later on to Tower if it is already operating on an external database.
+Refer to the Clustering chapter of the Ansible Tower Administration Guide.

 Before upgrading your Tower installation, refer to Requirements to ensure you have enough disk space and RAM as well as to review any software needs.
 For example, you should have the latest stable release of Ansible installed before performing an upgrade.

 All upgrades should be no more than two major versions behind what you are currently upgrading to.
 For example, in order to upgrade to Ansible Tower 3.6.x, you must first be on version 3.4.x; i.e., there is no direct upgrade path from version 3.3.x.
 Refer to the recommended upgrade path article off your customer portal.

 In order to run Ansible Tower 3.8 on RHEL 8, you must also have Ansible 2.9 or later installed.